 Japan’s capital is an interesting mix of old and new.
-On one hand, you’ll have no problem finding ultra-modern skyscrapers, hotels and restaurants.
-But, you’ll also be surrounded by plenty of historic sites, museums and shrines.
-Some of the most popular places to visit in Tokyo include the Tokyo Skytree, Tokyo Tower, the Meiji Jingu shrine, Sensō-ji Temple, the Imperial Palace and Shinjuku Gyoen National Garden.
+On one hand, you’ll have no problem finding ultra-modern skyscrapers, hotels, and restaurants.
+But, you’ll also be surrounded by plenty of historic sites, museums, and shrines.
+Some of the most popular places to visit in Tokyo include the Tokyo Skytree, Tokyo Tower, the Meiji Jingu shrine, Sensō-ji Temple, the Imperial Palace, and the Shinjuku Gyoen National Garden.

 Especially as a first-time visitor, it can be overwhelming to figure out where to stay in Tokyo.
 With more than 14 huge districts that feel like cities unto themselves, Tokyo is massive and can be stressful at times.
 Due to this, it’s essential to stay in an optimal location.
-In general, western Tokyo is the newer, more glitzy part of the city.
-The eastern side is older and, while it may not be as fancy, prices are often cheaper.
+In general, western Tokyo is the newer, more glitzy part of the city and has the best luxury hotels or business hotels.
+The eastern side is older and while it may not be as fancy, prices are often cheaper.

 This guide will outline some of the best neighbourhoods in the city and help you figure out where to stay in Tokyo on your next trip.

-Shibuya is the best district to stay in Tokyo if you want to be at the center of all the action.
-It’s modern, attractive and is a youth hub within the city.
+Shibuya is the best district to stay in Tokyo if you want to be at the centre of all the action.
+It’s modern, attractive, and is a youth hub within the city.
 Here, you’ll find the famous Shibuya Crossing, a chaotic and impressive sidewalk where up to 3,000 people cross the street at once.